yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

-On the dealership website, add a listener that validates the message source, merges measurement IDs if desired, and then forwards the event to GA4, GTM, and the ASC data layer.
+On the dealership website, add a listener that validates the message source, merges measurement IDs if desired, and then forwards the event to GA4, GTM, and the ASC Event data layer.
 Choose the listener that matches your validation strategy.

 ### Option A: Host-origin validation